lirm/aeron-go/archive/README.md

  * various FIXMEs

 # Bigger picture issues
- * Decided not to do locking in sync api, could subsequently add locks, or just async with locks.
-   It may be that the control marshaller should be parameterized for this.
  * Java and C++ poll the counters to determine when a recording has actually started but the counters are not available in go.
 As a result we use delays and 'hope' which isn't ideal.
  * It would be nice to silence the OnAvailableCounter noise